What is the nerve supply for the anterior belly of the digastric muscle?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-The anterior belly of the digastric muscle is primarily supplied by the mylohyoid nerve, which is a branch of the mandibular nerve (V3).
-The mylohyoid nerve provides motor innervation to the anterior belly, allowing it to function effectively in activities such as swallowing and mastication.
+The anterior belly of the digastric muscle receives its nerve supply from the mylohyoid nerve, which is a branch of the mandibular division of the trigeminal nerve (cranial nerve V3).
+This innervation allows the muscle to function in performing actions such as lowering the mandible and elevating the hyoid bone during swallowing and speaking.

 Subscribe